National Rose Gardens: History

 The concept of an Australian Rose Garden in Canberra dates back to 1926 when it was proposed by the National Rose Society of NSW to the Federal Capital Commission (FCC).
 Plans for the National Rose Gardens were prepared by 1932 and, through the Horticultural Society of Canberra, Rose Societies in each State were approached to contribute roses.
 Each garden was to have 2,000 standard and climbing roses and the beds were to have different varieties of roses arranged by colour.
 Thirty-eight public bodies and many private individuals contributed roses.
+Parliamentary clerk Robert Broinowski played a key role in soliciting donations for the project, receiving plants from Canada, Japan, the Netherlands and the United States.

-The first rose was planted by the Minister for the Interior, John Perkins on 12 September 1933.
+The first rose was planted by the Minister for the Interior, John Perkins, on 12 September 1933.
 The rose was a Daily Mail donated by the Victorian Mothers' Clubs.
 Over the following weeks 2,000 roses were planted and the gardens were fully planted by the next planting season.
-The gardens have some value for their association with Thomas Weston, the first officer in charge of afforestation in Canberra, whose ashes were scattered in the park he designed and laid out in front of the Parliament House.
+Broinowski and Senate president Walter Kingsmill later successfully lobbied against an attempt by the Lyons government to build the National Library of Australia on a portion of the newly erected gardens.
+The gardens were also closely associated with Thomas Weston, the first officer in charge of afforestation in Canberra, whose ashes were scattered in the park he designed and laid out in front of the Parliament House.
 This park includes the National Rose Gardens and the grassed terrace of Parkes Place.
 Weston died in 1936.

 The gardens were refurbished for the 1954 visit of Queen Elizabeth II.
 This involved the replacement of many roses.
 The perimeter paths around the gardens were converted to rose garden beds and the pyramid style supports for climbing roses were replaced with rectangular timber pergolas.
 The garden beds were modified between 1965 and 1968 when King George Terrace was realigned and the King George V Memorial was moved to a corner of the western garden.
 In 1968 a restaurant was built on another corner of the western garden.
 The timber pergolas were replaced with metal and wire frames in 1968.